 So at first, the goal was just to add a little privacy to those spaces.
 But once I started thinking it through, I had that “well… while we’re at it” moment.
 The main bathroom in this hallway has zero storage, and there isn’t much space for extra towels, bedding, or blankets in the house.

-This spot sits right between the bedrooms, bathroom, and laundry – the perfect place to add a little more usable space!
+This spot sits right between the bedrooms and bathroom – the perfect place to add a little more usable space!

 Closing In the Half Wall